 Los Angeles, CA 90039

 The Unfinished is an obelisk-shaped excavation located along the banks of the channelized LA River.
-The horizontal excavation, dug into and through the asphalt of an empty industrial lot, will be a 137-foot to-scale replica of the Ancient Egyptian archeological site known as “The Unfinished Obelisk” For 6 months Parker will coordinate an array of collaborative events and performances on and around the obelisk.
-"The Unfinished" is a public action in the form of a temporary monument.
+The horizontal excavation, dug into and through the asphalt of an empty industrial lot, is a 137-foot to-scale replica of the Ancient Egyptian archeological site known as “The Unfinished Obelisk.”
+A series of performances and events will take place on and around the obelisk throughout the Summer of 2014.

 “The Unfinished Obelisk” was begun during the reign of Pharaoh Hatshepsut, as one of her many monumental architectural commissions.
 The obelisk was to be carved from a single piece of granite and stand 137-feet tall, dwarfing all prior obelisks.
 The project was abandoned when a fissure was discovered while carving directly into the quarry’s bedrock.
 For thousands of years the obelisk has laid in its broken, unfinished state, just a few miles from the Aswan Dam on the Nile River.
 Referred to as the High Dam, the dam was built in the 1960's to control annual floods, provide irrigation and generate hydroelectricity.
-To this day, the Unfinished Obelisk is the largest known ancient Egyptian obelisk, despite the fact that it has never been raised.
+To this day, "The Unfinished Obelisk" is the largest known ancient Egyptian obelisk, despite the fact that it has never been raised.